 - Weigh up cloud migration options and recommendations

-- Calculate Total Cost of Ownership (TCO)
+- Calculate Total Cost of Ownership (TCO) and other IT Financial Analysis

 - Aggregate budgets and project financials